 When will my device get Android 11?

-Of course, many won’t get their hands on Android 11 right away, at least not for the first six to eight months, I presume.
-Only 8.2% Android users all over the world are running Android 10 as of April 2020, so you can imagine how long it will take before the latest Android version lands on your device.
+Of course, many aren’t getting their hands on Android 11 right away, at least not for the first four to six months, I presume.
+Only 8.2% Android users from all over the world are running Android 10 as of April 2020, so you can imagine how long it will take before the latest Android version lands on your device.

 I can’t say the same for Chinese OEMs as they are known for taking their time.
 Their update process generally lasts for the entire year.
-To give you an idea, Oppo’s ColorOS 7 based on Android 10 is still in the roll-out stage.
+Just to give you an idea, Oppo’s ColorOS 7 based on Android 10 is still in the roll-out stage.

-With these out of the way, let’s look at the Android 11 update mobile list —
+With this out of the way, let’s look at the Android 11 update mobile list —

 Android 11 smartphone list

-Here are all the devices that are either eligible or are confirmed to get the Android 11 update.
+Here are all the devices that have either received or confirmed to get the Android 11 update.
 We will be continuously updating this article as soon as we see any new official announcements.

-The Google Pixel series will be the first to receive the Android 11 stable update.
-As of now, all Pixel devices are eligible to test the Android 11 first beta, except the Google Pixel 1.
+The Google Pixel series was the first to receive the Android 11 stable update.
+Most Pixel devices have already received the Android 11 OTA update except the Google Pixel and Pixel XL.
 In other words, the original Pixel won’t be getting an Android update this time.